Smbat VI Bagratuni

-Smbat VI Bagratuni (ca. 670 – 726) was a member of the Bagratuni family who was presiding prince of Armenia with interruptions from 691 to the 710s.
-During his reign, he frequently shifted alliances between the Byzantines, who gave him the title of kouropalates, and the Umayyads.
-He was the son of Varaz-Tirots III Bagratuni, and the uncle of Ashot III Bagratuni.
+Smbat VI Bagratuni (Սմբատ Զ Բագրատունի; c.
+670 – c.
+726) was a prominent Armenian prince of the Bagratuni dynasty, serving as presiding prince of Armenia with interruptions from 691 until the 710s.
+During his reign, he frequently shifted alliances between the Byzantine Empire and the Umayyad Caliphate, receiving the Byzantine title of kouropalates.
+He was the son of Varaz-Tirots III Bagratuni and the uncle of Ashot III Bagratuni.
+His rule coincided with the height of the Arab–Byzantine conflict in the South Caucasus, during which he demonstrated military skill and diplomatic flexibility while remaining a defender of Armenian statehood and the Armenian Church.

-Life
+Historical context

-In the early 690s, Armenia was in turmoil, as the country was being disputed between the Byzantine Empire and the Umayyad Caliphate: taking advantage of the civil war of the Second Fitna in the Caliphate, the Byzantine emperor Justinian II had invaded Armenia and installed his own candidate, Nerses Kamsarakan, as its presiding prince, while Kamsarakan' predecessor, Ashot II Bagratuni, was killed in 690 fighting against a retaliatory Arab invasion.
-The Armenian sources accuse the Byzantine troops of pillaging the country, taking hostages for ransom, and trying to impose a communion between the Miaphysite Armenian Church and the Chalcedonian Byzantine Church.
+In the early 690s, Armenia was in turmoil, as the country was disputed between the Byzantine Empire and the Umayyad Caliphate.
+Taking advantage of the Second Fitna civil war, Emperor Justinian II invaded Armenia and installed his own candidate, Nerses Kamsarakan, as its presiding prince, while Kamsarakan's predecessor, Ashot II Bagratuni, had been killed in 690 fighting against an Arab invasion.
+Armenian sources, notably the History of Łewond, accuse the Byzantine troops of pillaging the country, taking hostages for ransom, and attempting to impose communion between the Miaphysite Armenian Church and the Chalcedonian Byzantine Church.
+According to Łewond, the Byzantines exerted not only military but also religious pressure, seeking to uproot the ancient traditions of the Armenian Church.
 As a result, the Armenians soon came to see the Arabs as liberators.
+Hovhannes Draskhanakerttsi notes in his History of Armenia that the Bagratunis played a pivotal role in this period, gradually displacing the Kamsarakans and other noble houses.
+Movses Kaghankatvatsi complements this picture by presenting regional events and the impact of Khazar campaigns on Armenia's political situation.